jyasskin/wpack-ecosystem-effects/draft-yasskin-wpack-ecosystem-effects.md

 This document analyzes how Web Packaging may affect the web ecosystem.

 --- note_Note_to_Readers

+This document has NOT been reviewed widely and probably contains lots of mistakes.

 Discussion of this draft takes place on the wpack mailing list (wpack@ietf.org), which is archived at <https://www.ietf.org/mailman/listinfo/wpack>.